devodo/Logging.Xunit/README.md

       Handling echo request with input: hello xunit logging
 ```

-Additional format options can be configured:
+The following format options can be configured:
 ```csharp
 logging.AddXunit(_outputHelper, options =>
 {